PerfectXu88/Awesome-LM-AD-Decision/README.md

 * **VLM-E2E** : Integrates textual representations (driver attentional cues from VLMs) into Bird's-Eye-View (BEV) features for semantic supervision, enabling the model to learn richer feature representations that explicitly capture driver's attentional semantics, directly impacting driving decisions.
 * **HiLM-D** : Focuses on high-resolution understanding in MLLMs for AD, specifically for identifying, explaining, and localizing risk objects (ROLISP task), which is a critical perceptual input for safe decision-making.
 * **Talk2BEV** : Provides a language-enhanced interface for BEV maps, allowing natural language queries to interpret complex driving scenes represented in BEV, thus informing situational awareness for decision-making.

+#### **Behavioral Planning & Prediction**

+Concerns predicting the future behavior of other road users (vehicles, pedestrians, cyclists) and planning the ego-vehicle's behavior in response, often involving understanding intentions and social interactions.

+* **LanguageMPC** : The LLM performs scenario encoding, which includes predicting future trajectories of other vehicles and selecting the most likely one.
+This predictive capability informs its high-level action guidance for the ego vehicle.
+* **OpenDriveVLA** : Models dynamic relationships between the ego vehicle, surrounding agents, and static road elements through an autoregressive agent-env-ego interaction process.
+This explicit modeling of interactions is key for behavioral planning and prediction.
+* **AlphaDrive** : Tailored for high-level planning in autonomous driving, which inherently involves deciding on driving behaviors (e.g., lane changes, yielding) based on the current scene and predicted future states.
+The emergent multimodal planning capabilities also hint at understanding complex interactions.
+* **DriveVLM** : Includes modules for scene analysis that analyze possible intent-level behavior of critical objects, feeding into its hierarchical planning.
+This is directly related to predicting other agents' behaviors.
+* **Empowering AD with LLMs: A Safety Perspective** : Focuses on LLMs as intelligent decision-makers in behavioral planning, augmented with safety verifiers.
+This includes an LLM-enabled interactive behavior planning scheme.
+* **Agent-Driver** : The LLM agent performs task planning and motion planning based on perceived and predicted states of the environment, including interactions with other agents.
+* **LC-LLM (Explainable Lane-Change Intention and Trajectory Predictions with LLMs)** : Specifically uses LLMs for predicting lane-change intentions and trajectories, providing explainable predictions for this critical driving behavior.
+* **LLMs Powered Context-aware Motion Prediction** : Leverages GPT-4V to comprehend complex traffic scenarios and combines this contextual information with traditional motion prediction models (like MTR) to improve behavioral prediction.
+* **GPT-4V for Pedestrian Behavior Prediction** : Evaluates GPT-4V's capabilities for predicting pedestrian behavior, a crucial aspect of behavioral planning in urban environments.

+#### **Motion Planning & Trajectory Generation**

+Focuses on generating safe, comfortable, and feasible paths or sequences of waypoints for the autonomous vehicle to follow.

+* **LanguageMPC** : While the LLM provides high-level decisions, these are translated to guide a Model Predictive Controller (MPC) which performs the fine-grained trajectory planning and control.
+* **OpenDriveVLA** : A core capability is generating reliable driving trajectories conditioned on multimodal inputs, ensuring spatially and behaviorally informed trajectory planning through its agent-env-ego interaction model.
+* **LightEMMA** : Evaluates VLMs on the nuScenes *prediction* task, where predicted control actions are numerically integrated to produce a predicted trajectory, which is then compared against ground truth.
+This is a form of motion planning.
+* **DriveGPT4** : Predicts low-level vehicle control signals (speed, turning angle) in an end-to-end fashion, which implicitly defines a trajectory.
+* **AlphaDrive** : Specifically designed for autonomous driving planning, generating high-level plans that would then be refined into detailed trajectories.
+The rewards are tailored for planning accuracy and action importance.
+* **DriveVLM** : Features hierarchical planning modules.
+The DriveVLM-Dual system uses coarse, low-frequency waypoints from the VLM as an initial plan for a faster refining planner.
+* **GPT-Driver** : Models motion planning as a language modeling problem, leveraging the LLM to generate driving trajectories by aligning its output with human driving behavior.
+* **GenAD** : Models autonomous driving as a trajectory generation problem using an instance-centric scene tokenizer and a variational autoencoder for trajectory prior modeling.
+* **VLP (Vision Language Planning for Autonomous Driving)** : Proposes a Vision Language Planning model composed of ALP (Action Localization and Prediction) and SLP (Safe Local Planning) components to improve ADS from BEV reasoning and decision-making for planning.

+#### **Direct Control Signal Generation**

+Involves models that directly output low-level control commands for the vehicle, such as steering angle and acceleration/braking.

+* **DriveGPT4** : Explicitly states that it predicts low-level vehicle control signals (vehicle speed and turning angle) in an end-to-end fashion.
+* **LightEMMA** : The final stage of its Chain-of-Thought prompting explicitly outputs a sequence of predicted control actions (e.g., [(v1, c1), (v2, c2),...]) which are then numerically integrated to produce the predicted trajectory.
+* **ADAPT** : Jointly trains a vehicular control signal prediction task alongside driving captioning.
+The CSP head predicts control signals (e.g., speed, acceleration) based on video frames.
+* **QUAR-VLA** : For quadruped robots, QUART (the VLA model) generates rich control commands including base velocity, posture, and gait parameters, which are analogous to direct control signals for a vehicle.

+#### **Human-AI Interaction & Command Understanding**

+Focuses on enabling autonomous vehicles to understand and respond to human language commands, preferences, or queries, facilitating more natural and intuitive interaction.

+* **DriveGPT4** : Capable of processing textual queries from users and providing natural language responses, such as describing vehicle actions or explaining reasoning.
+* **LanguageMPC** : Allows driving behavior adjustment (e.g., conservative vs. aggressive) based on textual inputs from users or high-precision maps.
+* **Dolphins (Multimodal Language Model for Driving)** : Developed as a VLM-based conversational driving assistant, capable of understanding and responding to human interaction.
+* **Talk2BEV** : Provides a large vision-language model interface for bird’s-eye view maps, allowing users to interpret driving contexts through freeform natural language queries.
+* **Drive as You Speak / Talk-to-Drive** : Introduces an LLM-based framework to process verbal commands from humans and make autonomous driving decisions that satisfy personalized preferences for safety, efficiency, and comfort.
+* **Human-Centric Autonomous Systems With LLMs for User Command Reasoning** : Proposes leveraging LLMs' reasoning capabilities to infer system requirements from in-cabin users’ commands, using the UCU Dataset.
+* **ChatGPT as Your Vehicle Co-Pilot** : Designs a universal framework embedding LLMs as a vehicle "Co-Pilot" to accomplish specific driving tasks based on human intention and provided information.
+* **LingoQA** : While a benchmark, its focus on video question answering (including action justification and scene description) directly supports the development of systems that can interactively explain their understanding and decisions to humans.